flitbit/minioc/README.md

 * `get` - _function_ - gets an item according to its registration with the root container.
 * `has` - _function_ - determines if an item has a registration with the root container.
 * `register` - _function_ - registers a named item with the root container.
+* `fulfill` - _function_ - registers a callback function with the root container to be invoked when the function's arguments can be fulfilled.
 * `root` - _property_ - provides access to the root container.
 * `when` - _function_ - registers a callback invoked when an item can be resolved with all dependencies.